pololu/motoron-python/README.md

 Several example programs come with the library.
 They are single-file Python programs that have names ending with `_example.py`.

-You can run an example program by typing the path to the example.
+On a Linux machine, you can run an example program by typing the path to the example.
 For example, if you are in the `motoron-rpi` directory, type `./i2c_simple_example.py` to run that example.

+The examples that work with MicroPython have names starting with `mpy_`.
+You can run one of these examples by renaming it to `main.py`, copying it to your board, and then rebooting your board.
+The files `motoron.py` and `motoron_protocol.py` also need to be copied to the board.

 ## Troubleshooting